- Program Associate Director:Katie Rainwater

 Why Serve in North Carolina?

 Beginning in 1997, North Carolina was one of the first states to incorporate a statewide farm to school initiative that sources NC-grown produce for school meals.
-Today, the NCDA Farm to School Program reaches over 1 million children across the entire state, serving over a million pounds of locally grown produce each year.
+Today, the NCDA Farm to School Program reaches over one million children across the entire state, serving over a million pounds of locally grown produce each year.
 North Carolina also has the designation of being one of the first states to adopt FoodCorps in communities under the Direction of the Center for Environmental Farming Systems (CEFS), North Carolina 4-H, and in collaboration with many community partners.

 Despite the rich and multifaceted history and presence of agriculture in the state, there are many food-related challenges we’re working to address.
 Over one-fifth of our children are living in poverty, and 27% of kids in North Carolina are designated as food insecure.
-FoodCorps recognizes that in order for our youth to have the healthiest, most vibrant futures they deserve, we must work to allocate resources and foundational tools in a way that empowers our communities to make this change happen.
-In North Carolina, FoodCorps partners with county Cooperative Extension agencies, non-profit organizations, and school nutrition services to tap the local knowledge of folks already on the ground doing great work.
+We recognize that in order for our youth to have the healthiest, most vibrant futures they deserve, we must work to allocate resources and foundational tools in a way that empowers our communities to make this change happen.
+In North Carolina, FoodCorps partners with county cooperative extension agencies, nonprofit organizations, and district school nutrition services to join efforts with local communities already embarking on change initiatives in their towns and cities.